Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Simulation Study

 \section{Simulation Study}

-To investigate the operating characteristics of the OPFRM, we construct simulated scenarios designed to mimic possible computer-use patterns in rhesus macaques over the course of the year.
-To this end, we develop four ``true'' curve settings to simulate ordinal functional outcomes from a single covariate, $x_i$, which we draw from a standard normal.
-We refer to the curves as the sigmoidal, seasonal, decay, and peak settings.
-Each of these settings suggest different patterns of usage over the course of the year.
-For example, in the sigmoidal setting, changes in usage associated with a positive change in $x_i$ slowly increase over the course of the year while in the seasonal setting, usage varies with the time of year.
-Under these four settings, we generate functional curves using three different underlying covariance structures to mimic with-in curve association.
-The three structures we consider are independent (least realistic), exponential (most realistic), and compound symmetric, also called exchangeable.
-Using these curves and structures, we generate $N = 40$ ordinal functional outcome curves from a multinomial distribution with $L = 4$.
-The functions describing each curve setting and covariance structure are in the Supplementary Material.
+To investigate the operating characteristics of our method, we develop four ``true'' curve settings to simulate ordinal functional outcomes from a single covariate, $x_i$, which we draw from a standard normal distribution.
+The four curves are referred to as the sigmoidal, seasonal, decay, and peak settings.
+These settings suggest different patterns of computer use in rhesus macaques over the course of the year.
+For example, in the sigmoidal setting, changes in use associated with a positive change in $x_i$ slowly increase over the course of the year while in the peak setting, computer use crests midway through the year and attenuates toward zero after.
+For a given setting, we generated curves $N = 40$ subjects consisting of $t_{365} = 365$ ordinal variates using one of three underlying covariance structures: independent (least realistic), exponential (most realistic), and compound symmetric, also called exchangeable.
+The curves consisted of randomly generated outcomes from a multinomial distribution with $L = 4$ categories.
+Functions describing each curve setting and the covariance structures are in the Supplementary Material.

-For each curve and covariance structure combination, we generate 200 datasets and run six models using B-spline with $K = 5$ and 10, O-spline with $K = 2$ and 4, and Symmlets on 8 vanishing moments and levels $J = 6$ and 8.
+Combining the four settings with the three covariance structures gives us a total of 12 simulated scenarios.
+For each, we generate 200 datasets and run six models using B-splines with $K = 5$ and 10 knots (as in \cite{Goldsmith2016}), O-splines with $O = 2$ and 4 knots, and Symmlets with 8 vanishing moments and $J = 6$ and 8 levels.
 We take 1000 total posterior samples for each model, discarding the first 500.
-Runtimes for the full 1000 samples vary by basis type but B-spline models typically take between 12.51 seconds and 13.50 seconds and O-spline models take between 12.78 and 13.13 seconds.
-Wavelet models take considerably longer running between 93.79 and 106.93 seconds.
-We run models on a laptop with a 2.9 GHz Intel Core i5 processor with 16 GB of memory.
-All computation is done using MATLAB version R2017a.
+Runtimes for the full 1000 samples vary by basis type but the spline-based models typically took between 12 and 14 seconds.
+Wavelet models took considerably longer running between 94 and 107 seconds.
+OPFOR models were run on a laptop with a 2.9 GHz Intel Core i5 processor with 16 GB of memory.
+The computation was performed using MATLAB version R2017a.